xmile1/scoober/README.md

 # Introduction
-This is the server part of the challenge which can be optionally use by the candidate to complete the frontend technical challenge.
-This is using socket.io to serve the communication between clients.
+This is the server part of the challenge that can be optionally used by the candidate to complete the frontend technical challenge.
+It is using socket.io to serve the communication between clients.
 Clients can subscribe to different events to complete the requirements.
 ​
 ## Technical Challenge
 ​